Trump donates first 3 months of salary to Park Service

 White House press secretary Sean Spicer handed an oversized check for $78,333.32 to Interior Secretary Ryan Zinke during Monday's briefing.

-Zinke says he's "thrilled" at the president's decision to give money to an Interior agency, something he says Trump informed him about Sunday night.
-He says he will use the money to help on long-deferred maintenance projects on the nation's 25 battlefields.
+Zinke said he's "thrilled" at the president's decision to give money to an Interior agency, something he says Trump informed him about Sunday night.
+He said he will use the money to help on long-deferred maintenance projects on the nation's 25 battlefields.
+Outstanding maintenance projects on those sites amount to about $229 million, Zinke said.

 Comments